Tips Bulletin

 Use Dish Soap to End Clover Mite Infestations Indoors

-Regardless of what brand or scent you prefer, dish soap makes a powerful tool in the battle against clover mites.
+Regardless of what brand or scent you prefer, dish soap makes a powerful tool to deter clover mites.
 Liquid dish soap clings to the exterior of soft-bodied insects like clover mites and suffocates them.

 Shake well and spray directly onto mites.
 Though the type of liquid dish soap doesn’t affect its efficacy as an insecticide, it’s worth considering further.
 Colored dish soaps with blue dyes may stain household and outdoor surfaces.
 A colorless liquid dish soap lets you treat insects without worrying about damaging your furnishings.